snurk/sg_sandbox/README.md

 1. Run `src/canu_launch/master_trim.sh` script, which will
     1. Run read trimming
     2. Run two iterations of read/overlap processing from HiCanu
-    3. Generate `updated_raw.seqStore` necessary for final consensus generation
+    3. Generate `updated_raw.seqStore` folder necessary for final consensus generation
     4. Meyers' string graph construction using modified `miniasm` code
     5. Pruning the graph using custom procedures from the `gfacpp` repo (see `src/pipe/simplif.sh`)

-When done, you will have a `simplified.gfa` (as well as `simplified.noseq.gfa` and `simplified.nodes.fasta` in your specified output folder, which is the primary outputs of this part of the pipeline.
+When done, you will have a `microasm/simplified.gfa` (as well as `microasm/simplified.noseq.gfa` and `microasm/simplified.nodes.fasta` in your specified output folder, which is the primary outputs of this part of the pipeline.
 Note that all the sequences are obtained from homopolymer-compressed version of the reads.
 So unitigs themselves will be (mostly) homopolymer-free (neither their sequences nor lengths directly translate to those of underlying genomic sequences).
-Another output of notice is `resolved_mapping.txt`, providing information about the non-contained-read-level layout of individual graph unitigs.
+Another output of notice is `microasm/resolved_mapping.txt`, providing information about the non-contained-read-level layout of individual graph unitigs.

 ## Visualizing the graph
 To visualize the graph you can use the amazing [Bandage](https://github.com/rrwick/Bandage) tool .